wultra/powerauth-push-server/docs/FAQ.md

 When iOS notifications do not work, double-check APNS configuration.
 Mainly the host, the key, and the bundle.

-APNs expose two hosts, production `api.push.apple.com` and development `api.sandbox.push.apple.com`.
+APNs expose two hosts, production and development.

 The typical misconfiguration is the usage of the dev key or the dev bundle with the production host or vice versa.